YaLTeR/niri/README.md

 The niri session will autostart apps through the systemd xdg-autostart target.
 You can also autostart systemd services like [mako] by symlinking them into `$HOME/.config/systemd/user/niri.service.wants/`.

-Niri also somewhat-works with xdg-desktop-portal-gnome for Flatpak apps.
+Niri also works with some parts of xdg-desktop-portal-gnome.
+In particular, it supports file choosers and monitor screencasting (e.g. to [OBS]).

 ## Default Hotkeys